licht1stein/clj-fstring/README.md

   ;; And it has a simple escape syntax in case you actually need the curly brackets (f-str "This is not evaluated '{spam}");; => "This is not evaluated {spam}"

-  (def where "Sparta")
+  (let [where "Sparta"]
-  (f-str "This is {where}!")
+    (f-str "This is {where}!"))
 ```

 ## Development

 Run the project's tests (they'll fail until you edit them):

+    $ clojure -T:build test

+Lint with Eastwood:

-    $ clojure -X:test:runner
+    $ clojure -T:build eastwood

 Build a deployable jar of this library:

-    $ clojure -X:jar

-This will update the generated `pom.xml` file to keep the dependencies synchronized with
-your `deps.edn` file.
-You can update the version (and SCM tag) information in the `pom.xml` using the
-`:version` argument:

-    $ clojure -X:jar :version '"1.0.2"'
+    $ clojure -T:build ci

-Install it locally (requires the `pom.xml` file):
+Bump version:

-    $ clojure -X:install
+    $ clojure -T:build bump-version :bump :patch

-Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment
+Deploy to Clojars:
-variables (requires the `pom.xml` file):

-    $ clojure -X:deploy
+    $ clojure -T:build deploy

-Your library will be deployed to io.github.blasterai/clj-fstring on clojars.org by default.
+Your library will be deployed to com.github.blasterai/clj-fstring.

-If you don't plan to install/deploy the library, you can remove the
-`pom.xml` file but you will also need to remove `:sync-pom true` from the `deps.edn`
-file (in the `:exec-args` for `depstar`).

 ## License